autowarefoundation/autoware-documentation/docs/how-to-guides/eagleye-integration-guide.md

 Eagleye provides a cost-effective alternative to LiDAR and point cloud-based localization by using low-cost GNSS and IMU sensors to provide vehicle position and orientation.

-Autoware users will be able to choose between their existing LiDAR and point cloud-based localization stacks or GNSS/IMU-based eagleye localizers, depending on their specific needs and operating environment.
+Autoware users will be able to choose between their existing LiDAR and point cloud-based localization stacks or GNSS/IMU-based eagleye localizer, depending on their specific needs and operating environment.

 There are two ways to utilize eagleye results with the autoware localization stack.